ati-jain/CSE-Academics/README.md

 # CSE-Academics
-Some useful resources to help you throughout your journey.
+Some useful resources that may help. 😛